Skip to main content

 What are player assessments/tryouts and when are they?

-During both the fall and spring seasons, all players except 4-6U (T-ball) and protected players should attend player assessments to be drafted onto a team.
-Players that do not attend assessments will be placed on teams via a “hat pick” process.
+During the fall and spring seasons, all players (except 4U/6U T-ball and protected players) must attend assessments to be drafted onto teams.
+Those who do not attend will be assigned teams via a random selection process.

 If my child does poorly at assessments, will he/she be cut?